Rajpratik71/getting-a-gig/README.md

 # Making a Personal Site

 I'm adding this section because I've found making a personal site has been really helpful in my internship search.
 I say this because it gives me more room to talk about my projects, my work history, and my interests apart from programming.
 It's also a way to access all my social media info I want to share (github, linkedin, twitter) in a concise manner.
 [Github-Pages](https://pages.github.com/) has a great guide on how to set up a personal site for free!
+Here's [my personal site](http://varunmved.github.io) for reference.

 # Your Attitude